How to use the NRF24L01 module with Arduino

 Wireless communication implies having a transmitter, in our case the joystick, and a receiver.
 We must build a simple circuit with NRF24L01 wiring that will act as listener for our joystick.
 The NRF24L01 module strictly needs 3.3V but the logic pins are 5V tolerant.
 That why we recommend to use the NRF24L01 adapter which acts as regulator, keep the voltage stable, apply filtering and reduce noises.

-DIY - Remote control car running on Arduino: concept
+DIY - Remote control car running on Arduino: mounting

 • avatar